 A big part of woodworking is planning everything out.
 To figure out how much wood you need to buy, start by sketching out the design of your project and then break down all of the components into individual pieces.
 Record the length, width, and thickness of each piece.
 Then attempt to group them together to minimize the number of boards that you will need to buy.
 Typically I group boards of the same thickness and width together and then I “stack” them end to end determine the length of the boards that I need.

 After you’ve determined what boards you need for the project, add about 10% extra to account for the width of the saw blades, cutting off bad ends of the boards, and to give yourself the opportunity to recover from mistakes.
 For example, if you determine that you need a 6 foot long board, consider purchasing the 8 foot board instead.
-You can always cut more off.
+You can always cut extra board away and use it for another project.

 Tip #3: Bring a tape measure.
 The dimensions on the label won’t match the dimensions of the board.